fabianwilliams-zz/bsed/README.md

 ### Clone my Repo here and build your own solution

-This solution is by far the simpliest and just requrires you to do the following Run the following:
+This solution will make a clone of what I have here in Github, and will result in you having your own solution.
+Run the following:

 ```